History of Phitsanulok province: King Naresuan the Great

 After gaining independence from Burma, King Naresuan began a series of offensive attacks, beginning with an attack on Tenasserim in 1592.
-By the time of his death in 1605, Naresuan had expanded the Ayutthayan Kingdom to its greatest territorial extent in history, encompassing much of modern-day Burma, Laos and Cambodia, and setting the stage for the development of a unified Kingdom of Siam.
+By his death in 1605 Naresuan had expanded the Ayutthayan Kingdom to its greatest extent, taking in much of modern Burma, Laos and Cambodia.
+That expansion set the stage for a unified Kingdom of Siam.
 Naresuan's triumphs as king earned him the nickname King Naresuan the Great, and his nativity in Phitsanulok is a great source of pride for the province.
 Naresuan is mentioned in the provincial motto, and a number of sites within the province, including Naresuan University, the Fort Naresuan Royal Thai Army base, and the Naresuan Dam are named in his honor.
 A King Naresuan the Great Shrine was also erected at the site of his birth at Chandra Palace in Phitsanulok.
 The palace is being restored, in preparation for opening it to the public as a museum.